top of page

 We recycle:

-Laptops; desktop computers; servers; switches; hard drives; mobile phones; motherboards; RAM; CPU; modems; tablets; controllers; control boxes; WiFi extenders; PLCs; SCADA systems; GPS navigation systems; cameras; camera lenses and accessories; computer games; Gameboys; Nintendos; Playstation; Xbox; iPads; iPods; iPhones; Android phones; graphics cards; cords and cables; turntables; DVD players; stereos; computer keyboards; routers; vintage mobile phones; vintage radios; receivers; amplifiers.
+Laptops; desktop computers; servers; switches; hard drives; mobile phones; IP phones; motherboards; RAM; CPU; modems; tablets; controllers; control boxes; WiFi extenders; PLCs; SCADA systems; GPS navigation systems; cameras; camera lenses and accessories; computer games; Gameboys; Nintendos; Playstation; Xbox; iPads; iPods; iPhones; Android phones; graphics cards; cords and cables; turntables; DVD players; stereos; computer keyboards; routers; vintage mobile phones; vintage radios; receivers; amplifiers.

 Frequently Asked Questions